Anthony Eisley: Hawaiian Eye

 When a Los Angeles Times television critic attacked Hawaiian Eye, Eisley penned a reply that was printed in the critic's column on December 7, 1960: "I too would like to see more food for thought on television.
 I have children whose viewpoints will be largely affected in certain areas by their many hours gazing at the one-eyed monster.
 But our world is solemn enough as it is.
 I'd hate to limit them -- or myself -- to a leisure-time diet devoid of laughter, adventure and romance."

-During his Warner Brothers period, Eisley also appeared in Portrait of a Mobster (1961).
+During his Warner Brothers period, Eisley appeared in one episode of Jack Webb's Pete Kelly's Blues (1959) and in Portrait of a Mobster (1961).

 Support of mandatory school prayer

 In 1964, Eisley acted as master of ceremonies at a "Project Prayer" rally attended by 2,500 people at the Shrine Auditorium in Los Angeles.
 The gathering sought to flood the United States Congress with letters in support of mandatory school prayer, following two decisions in 1962 and 1963 by the United States Supreme Court, which struck down mandatory school prayer as conflicting with the Establishment Clause of the First Amendment to the United States Constitution.

 Eisley declared at the Project Prayer rally that the United States was facing "an ideological crisis.
 Movie stars and the stars of the entertainment world will tell you what you can do about it.
 Everything will be from the heart."
 Eisley was joined at the event by Walter Brennan, on whose series The Real McCoys he had once been a guest star, Rhonda Fleming, Lloyd Nolan, Dale Evans, Pat Boone, and Gloria Swanson.
 Eisley added that John Wayne, Ronald Reagan, Roy Rogers, Mary Pickford, Jane Russell, Ginger Rogers, and Pat Buttram would also have attended the rally if their schedules had not been in conflict.

 Syndicated columnist Drew Pearson claimed in his "Washington Merry-Go-Round" column that Project Prayer had "backstage ties" to the anti-Communist John Birch Society.
 Pearson noted that the principal author of the prayer decisions, Chief Justice Earl Warren, was a Republican former Governor of California and that most mainline denominations had endorsed the Court's rulings.